 One of his professors, Dr. Ron Placek, introduced him to the industrial side of engineering, which gave Brzeczek a new outlook on the intersection of engineering and business.

 His first job was as an associate engineer.
-One of his first research contracts was developing a zero gravity whole body shower.
+One of his first research contracts was developing a zero-gravity whole body shower.
 It was tested on a KC-135, an aircraft flown by the U.S. Air Force that simulated zero gravity for short periods of time.

-His next project dealt with wastewater treatment and developing a new technology that could improve efficiency by generating micron sized bubbles.
+His next project dealt with wastewater treatment and developing a new technology that could improve efficiency by generating micron-sized bubbles.
 This technology was tested at several wastewater treatment plants across the country.
-He worked in this area for four years before delving into a new area — solar energy.
+He worked in this area for four years before delving into a new area: solar energy.

-His work was on a molten salt electrical experiment, which involved developing a receiver that could transfer solar energy into molten salt in order to generate steam to drive a small turbine.
+He worked on a molten salt electrical experiment, which involved developing a receiver that could transfer solar energy into molten salt in order to generate steam to drive a small turbine.